AllegorithmicSAS/sat-scons/readme.md

     * [Scons](https://scons.org/)
     * [pathlib](https://docs.python.org/3/library/pathlib.html)

 The sample uses a renderer for thumbnails.
-It supports two renderers:
+It supports two external renderers:
 * [Arnold for Maya](http://solidangle.com/arnold/download/)
 * [appleseed](https://appleseedhq.net/)

-It will look for Arnold first, then appleseed and run without rendering thumbnails in case it can't find either of them.
+It will look for Arnold first, then appleseed.
+If neither is found it will use a Substance node to render the thumbnails.

 The sample should work on Windows, Linux and macOS.